Project Year

 Synopsis of Research Results

-Link to Jan Chipchase, Mark Rolston, Cara Silver and Josh Blumensock's white paper: In the Hands of God: A Study of Risks and Savings in Afghanistan.
+Link to Jan Chipchase, Mark Rolston, Cara Silver and Josh Blumensock's White Paper/Report: In the Hands of God: A Study of Risks and Savings in Afghanistan